KumailGulmahusein/Bara-fu/README.md

 # Bara-fu
 Final year uniersity coursework
-Created using Unity and c#
+Created using Unity and C#

 ## Level 1
 Created enemies with AI and animation